lukasz-okuniewicz/pixi-layout-engine/README.md

 ### Specific Layout Options
 - **Line Layout**
-  - `angle` (number) – The master orientation control in degrees.
+  - `angle` (number) – The angle of the line in degrees.
 0 is horizontal, 90 is vertical.
-Defaults to 0.
   - `spacing` (number) – The gap between items along the line.
   - `isReversed` (boolean) – Reverses the order of components along the line.
   - `alignItems` (`"start"` | `"center"` | `"end"`) – Cross-axis alignment of items relative to the line's angle.